SEND School Offer

 During reviews, the child’s views will be included in discussions.
 Where appropriate, this may be through involving the child in all or part of the discussion itself, or gathering their views as part of the preparation.

-Person-Centred Reviews: Those children who are in the process of being transferred from a Statement of SEND to an Education, Health and Care Plan (who are likely to be in Year 2 or Year 6), will have a person centred transfer review.
+Person-Centred Reviews: All Annual reviews of Statements or EHCPs are conducted in a child centred way.
+Those children who are in the process of being transferred from a Statement of SEND to an Education, Health and Care Plan (who are likely to be in Year 2 or Year 6), will have a person centred transfer review.
 During this review, the following will be discussed:

 - parental aspirations;